 ⏲️ Instructions

-Then use your hands to rub the butter into the dry ingredients until you have a crumbly texture.
+- Step 2: Use your hands to work the butter into the dry ingredients until you have small crumbs.

 🥧 Storage

 As mentioned, these blackberry scones are really best enjoyed the day they are made.
-If you need to store them for a day or so, do so covered at room temperature.
-I recommend warming them back up before serving.
+If you need to store them for a day or so, do so in a sealed container at room temperature.
+I recommend warming them before serving.

 - Total Time: 45 minutes